|

 Meanwhile, the Vietnamese people who have immigrated in other countries around the world still speak the Vietnamese language used prior to 1975.

-It is referred to as the “freedom” (Southern) language.
+It is referred to as the “freedom” language.

 The bottom line